civictechsweden/civictech.se/en/form/meetupregister.md

 ---
-title: Register for hackathon
+title: Register for meetup
-excerpt: Registration for hackathon
+excerpt: Registration for meetup in Uppsala
-ref: participant
+ref: meetupregister
 layout: form
 ingress-text: We have filled all the spots for the hackathon, but please register anyway and we will mail you if someone drops off.
 Register by the form below.
 form: